Difference between tankless water heater and tank water heater

 What are the benefits of a tankless water heater?

-The main benefits of a tankless water heater are improved energy efficiency and a smaller footprint, as they don't require a storage tank.
+The main benefits of a tankless water heater are improved energy efficiency, endless hot water, and a smaller footprint since there's no storage tank.

-When should I call a professional for a water heater installation?
+When should I choose a tank water heater over a tankless?

 Connect with certified professionals in your area